raynamharris/raynamharris.github.io/_posts/2018-05-07-CarpentryConWest.md

 date:   2018-05-06
 excerpt: "A community gathering of the Carpentries in sunny Davis, CA"
 image: "/images/carpentryconwest.png"
-tags:  softwarecarpentry data carpentry postdoc DIBlab
+tags:  softwarecarpentry datacarpentry postdoclife DIBlab
 ---

 _Note: If you are looking for the international CarpentryCon event taking place in Dublin on 30 May - 1 June, 2018, please visit http://www.carpentrycon.org/._